 Paying for what we use helps us to be more conscious of the water we are using, and encourages us to save because we know that every drop of water we waste is literally ‘money down the drain’.
-If you have a water meter your bills will show you how much water your household is using – so you can compare your use to the national average and see over time if you are managing to save.
+Although average daily water consumption is 142 litres per person, customers without a water meter use 166 litres compared to 126 litres for those with water meters.
+Request a water meter, if you don’t already have one, to find out how much water you use, but bear in mind your bills could increase if you use more than your supplier estimates.
+Find out who supplies your water.

 Deliver water direct to the roots of your plants with this simple technique

 Many water companies are supporting residents to save water and reduce the strain on the sewer system.
 Your supplier may be able to fit water saving devices in your home or fix a leak, so contact them to find out more.

 Help stop sewage-related litter by being mindful of your waste.
 Our sewers are only designed to handle the 3Ps (pee, poo and paper) – avoid flushing anything else down the toilet.
 But there are other ways litter can end up in our waterways as well – are you an accidental litterer?
 Dropped cigarette butts are the most common form of littering and are incredibly toxic to marine life, so bin the butt.

 Microplastics are also a huge problem, many of which are shed from our synthetic clothing during the washing process.
 Choose natural fibres wherever possible, like linens and cottons, or use a washing bag, microfiber catcher or filter to reduce this form of plastic pollution.